IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 ### Row Pinning UI

-The built-in row pinning UI is enabled by adding a `igxActionStrip` component with the `GridPinningActions` component.
-The action strip can then be shown or hidden via its API and will display a pin icon via which the related row can be pinned or unpinned.
+The built-in row pinning UI is enabled by adding an `igxActionStrip` component with the `GridPinningActions` component.
+The action strip can then be shown or hidden via its API and will display a pin or unpin button icon based on the state of the row it is shown for.
+An additional button icon that allows for the copy of a pinned row to be found in the scrollable area is shown for each pinned row as well.

 @@if (igxName === 'IgxGrid') {